Techtonica/curriculum/career/roles-in-tech/security.md

 - [Cybersecurity job titles and short descriptions](https://www.cs.seas.gwu.edu/cybersecurity-roles-and-job-titles)

 - Many organizations, no matter their domain or product, have positions that are specific to security.
 If you wanted to specialize in security, there are security roles at all kinds of companies.
-  - [Eventbrite](https://www.themuse.com/jobs/eventbrite/security-engineer), a python shop whose product handles event registration and promotion, is "looking for a Security Engineer to assist with security initiatives, project consultation, and risk assessments.
-You will assess threats and vulnerabilities, analyze data and code, oversee testing and deployment, and ensure ongoing monitoring."
+  - [Activision](https://www.themuse.com/jobs/activision/sr-security-engineer), is one of the world's largest and most successful interactive entertainment companies and is at the intersection of media, technology and entertainment, and is "looking for a Security Engineer to assist with security initiatives, project consultation, and risk assessments.
+You will be responsible for building and integrating malware counter-measures in our environment."
   - [Sample systems security job description [Workable]](https://resources.workable.com/system-security-engineer-job-description)
   - Organizations also often need non-engineering roles to govern the security or trust of their software.
 Trust & abuse teams solve problems relating to misuse that can deter other users from the product.
 Large companies often have risk & governance positions to identify a company's largest risks; A "cybersecurity risk & governance" professional will assess a company's software risks to prioritize security work accordingly.
   - Forensics and investigations.